Traffic Impact

 The traffic implications of this proposed multi-family development are many.
 It doesn’t take a traffic engineer to know that Hampton Road suffers from over-use and congestion.
 But just because Hampton has a low level of service due to it’s over-use doesn’t mean that we shouldn’t be concerned about adding to or making the traffic worse.

 The developer has expressed his belief that Hampton is “broken” and it’s traffic problem is a larger issue that needs to be addressed at the city wide regional level.
-Despite his acknowledgement of the issues related to traffic on Hampton Road, he makes no apologies or excuses for adding more vehicles to the already congested Hampton Road by seeking to develop a high density multi-family development that will use Hampton as its feeder road.
+Despite his acknowledgement of the issues related to traffic on Hampton Road, he makes no apologies or excuses for adding more vehicles to the already congested Hampton Road by seeking to develop a high density multi-family development.
 The developer’s “its-broken-so-who-cares” mentality is fundamentally wrong and irresponsible.

 This graph illustrates the congestion along N Hampton Road.
 This proposed high density multi-family development will allow the developer to disproportionately push traffic counts towards or above the dysfunctional threshold.